-Bicyclists and drivers are meant to share the road- unfortunately, accident are always a risk.
+Bicyclists and drivers are meant to share the road- unfortunately, accidents are always a risk.
 Similar to motorcyclists, bike riders have almost no protection against a car crash.
-If a negligent driver runs you off the road, fails to yield or opens their doro in your bike lane, you have grounds for a lawsuit.
+If a negligent driver runs you off the road, fails to yield, or opens their door in your bike lane, you have grounds for a lawsuit.

 Bicycle Accident Liability Basics

 Many motorists don’t exhibit the proper consideration and caution around bicyclists, often following too closely, honking their horns, or passing within a foot or less of the bicycle.
 Impatient, distracted, and negligent drivers can cause severe and fatal injuries to unsuspecting bicyclists.
 Like other personal injury accidents, bicycle accident cases often involve legally defined negligence.
 To receive compensation for injuries after a bike accident, a plaintiff must prove three elements:

 - The defendant owed the plaintiff a standard of care.
 Every motorist on the roadway owes certain duties of care to other drivers and pedestrians on the roadway.
 These duties include driving responsibly, paying attention to the road, and making good decisions behind the wheel.

 - The defendant breached his/her duty.
 Any act of negligence, carelessness, or recklessness behind the wheel that resulted in a bicycle accident is a breach of duty.
 Common breaches include texting and driving, failing to stop for bicycles in crosswalks, speeding, following too closely, driving under the influence, and turning left into bicycles.